(This page revised February 1, 2019)

 But because it is known that Chilton offered these pens in only four colors, there is a question: why are there five colors in the table?
 Maroon appears by name in the 1937 Wing-flow catalog, while Coronation Red does not.
 Both Maroon and Coronation Red appear in a series of Wing-flow advertisements drawn by Dr. Seuss, but never together in a single ad.
 My best surmise is that Chilton changed from Maroon to Coronation Red in mid-1937 (probably after using Coronation Red for the George VI Rex special edition): most of the advertisements listing Coronation Red are Christmas ads, while none of those listing Maroon is a Christmas ad.

 In contrast to the plain colors of the inlaid pens, Models 3 and 3S came in brighter, more eye-catching colors.
 In keeping with the common practice of the time, Gray Pearl was set with a chrome-plated clip; other colors had gold-filled clips.
+The yellow color with red veins is sometimes identified in modern literature as “Chartreuse”; but the official Chilton color name, taken from catalogs of the 1930s, was Carnelian.
 The Peacock name seems a little incongruous; the material is black with small flecks and faint swirls of white, turquoise, and burnt sienna.

 Color names (except Coronation Red) are as listed in the 1937 catalog.

-Chilton may have assigned certain inlay patterns to only one specific pen size; patterns “B” and “R” are known only on standard-size pens, “K” is known only on ladies’ pens, and “N” and “O” are known only on oversize pens.
+Chilton might have assigned certain inlay patterns to specific pen sizes; patterns “B” and “R” are known only on standard-size pens, “K” is known only on ladies’ pens, and “N” and “O” are known only on oversize pens.
 It is also possible that pens not following these general rules have simply not been found by collectors.

 As of this writing, no pens are known to exist with inlays in pattern “S.”